Pentagon Sailing Club, Inc. Restated Bylaws

 a.
 Bridge Meetings:

 b.
-General Membership Meeting:
+Membership Meetings:

-d.
-Special Meetings: Meetings of the membership or the Bridge may be called at any time upon request of the Commodore, or upon written request of twenty (20) percent of the full-regular members.
+(4) Special meetings of the membership may be called by the Commodore or upon written request of 20% of the Standard Members.

 10. Conduct and Corrective Action.
 Members and guests are expected to uphold the highest standards of conduct while participating in Club activities.